peterjc/thapbi-pict/docs/examples/drained_ponds/presence_absence.rst

     blanks and PCR negatives, a second arbitrary threshold was applied and all records occurring with less than 50 reads assigned were removed.

-THAPBI PICT currently only implements an absolute minimum read abundance threshold, and setting this to at least 10 excludes low-frequency noise.
-We have also used a threshold of 50 to match the original paper.
+THAPBI PICT initially only implemented an absolute minimum read abundance threshold, and setting this to at least 10 excludes low-frequency noise.
+We have used ``-a 50`` for an absolute threshold of 50, and ``-f 0.001`` for a 0.1% sample specific factional threshold to match the paper.

 At this threshold, the 4 cichlid "positive" samples, 6 PCR "negative", and 8 "blank" controls are perfect - as far as the fish go.
 We do see unexpected